Vahatra, a new impetus for financial inclusion in Madagascar

 Innovative tools to measure impact and limit risk

 Social innovation is at the heart of Vahatra’s approach.
-The institution also distinguishes itself by the analytical tools it uses to evaluate and monitor its beneficiary clients.
+The institution also stands out for the analysis tools it uses to evaluate and monitor its beneficiary customers.
 At a time when the microfinance sector is devoting increasing attention to outcome measurement, Vahatra is already ahead of the game.
-For several years now, it has been using the “family photo”, an analysis grid that measures the multidimensional poverty of its beneficiaries through criteria such as housing, nutrition or access to water.
-This tool also assesses the evolution of customers’ living conditions over several loan cycles.
-At the same time, the MFI has developed specific analysis grids for each of the agricultural sectors it finances (pork, rice, potatoes).
-These tools enable loan officers to identify the risks specific to each farm and propose appropriate solutions.
-For pig farmers, for example, the grid assesses factors such as feed quality, shelter and access to veterinary care.
+For several years now, we have been using the “family photo”, an analytical grid that measures the multi-dimensional poverty of our beneficiaries through criteria such as housing, nutrition and access to water.
+This tool also assesses the evolution of customers’ living conditions over several credit cycles.

 A model for the future

-Faced with regulatory and operational challenges, the institutionalization of Vahatra marks a strategic turning point.
-By separating its microfinance activities from its social and healthcare activities, the new limited company has gained in efficiency, while retaining its strong social mission, now carried out by the NGO.
 The partnership between SIDI and Vahatra bears witness to the impact that solidarity finance can have on vulnerable communities.
 By combining technical expertise and human commitment, this project demonstrates that it is possible to reconcile economic viability with lasting social impact.
-Thanks to this transformation, Vahatra is better equipped to respond to the complex challenges of poverty and climate change, helping to build a brighter future for Madagascar’s rural populations.
+Thanks to this transformation, Vahatra is better equipped to meet the complex challenges of poverty and climate change, helping to build a brighter future for Madagascar’s rural populations.